ThePravinDeshmukh/Cryptowiser/Answers to technical questions.md

 I would

+  - Integration Tests - I really wanted to add end to end test for sandbox api, I started but couldn't finish in it.
   - Add Graphql on backend API - I like graphql querying.
   - I would disconnect user requests directly calling external source for rates.
   Instead I would create backgroud process to poll external sources for rates